Upper Bukit Timah factory murders: Verdict

-On 6 May 1970, after a trial lasting 17 days, after a trial lasting 17 days, the two trial judges – Justice F A Chua and Justice T Kulasekaram – delivered their verdict.
+On 6 May 1970, after a trial lasting 17 days, the two trial judges – Justice F A Chua and Justice T Kulasekaram – delivered their verdict.
 Justice Chua, who pronounced the decision in court, stated that they rejected the defendants' claim that their confessions were made involuntarily, and he said that it was clear that both the youths entered the factory with a view to commit armed robbery and had also brought along knives with them with intent to use them if necessary.
 The judges also accepted that Liew was responsible for knifing Kan to death while Leung was fatally stabbed by Kee, and there was an intention on the part of both Kee and Liew to inflict bodily injuries that were sufficient in the ordinary course of nature to cause death, and hence there were sufficient grounds to return with a guilty verdict of murder.

 Therefore, 21-year-old Liew Kim Siong and 20-year-old Kee Ah Tee were both found guilty of murder on both counts, and sentenced to death by hanging.
 Under Singaporean law, the death penalty was mandated as the sole punishment for murder upon conviction.
 The joint case of Liew Kim Siong and Kee Ah Tee was the first capital case where two trial judges imposed the death penalty on two men for murder, after the abolition of jury trials for capital offences in January 1970.

 By January 1971, the courts of Singapore had heard 18 high-profile death penalty cases over the past year of 1970, and out of these cases, Kee and Liew were among the ten people given the death penalty, although one of these ten people would successfully had his death sentence overturned on appeal.